Azure/azure-quickstart-templates/101-paloalto-nva-ha/README.md

 [![Visualize](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.svg?sanitize=true)](http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2F101-paloalto-nva-ha%2Fazuredeploy.json)

-This template deploys Palo Alto Vm-Series Network Virtual Appliances in High Availability, following the Hub-Spoke topology.
+This template deploys Palo Alto VM-Series Network Virtual Appliances in High Availability, following the Hub-Spoke topology.

 ## Deploying Palo Alto VM-Series Network Virtual Appliances in High Availability

-This solution deploys a Hub and Spoke Topology.
+This solution deploys a Hub and Spoke Topology with 2 spokes.
 In the Hub virtual network 2 VM-Series appliances are deployed within an Availability Set to ensure High Availability.
+You can customize how many instances you would like to deploy.

 The following resources are deployed as part of the solution